jglasspilon/UnrealFramework/README.md

 The goal was to allow teams to introduce new content types, data sources, and UI bindings without rewriting existing systems or introducing brittle dependencies.

 Key principles:
-- Event-driven, loosely coupled systems
+- Event-driven, loosely coupled architecture
-- Data-driven configuration via JSON
+- Real-time, data-driven configuration via JSON
 - Clear ownership of responsibility across layers
 - Designer and integrator-friendly extension points

 The systems below demonstrate how these principles were applied across content management, data ingestion, and UI binding.
-Expand a summary to explore the design challenge, technical approach, and measurable impact.
+Expand a summary to explore the design challenge, technical approach, and resulting impact.

 ---